zachvalenta/jvns.ca/content/post/2017-09-03-debugging-netlink-requests.markdown

 ### nltrace

 There's also [nltrace](https://github.com/socketpair/nltrace) (for instance `nltrace ip route list`) but in this case it didn't give me the information I wanted.
+It's not a maintained project but looks maybe useful!

 ### that's all!